Hugh Charles inherited a table saw from his father, but it didn’t see much action.

 For years, that table saw collected dust in his garage.
 It was too cold to work in the winter and a hassle to get to, besides — Hugh would have to back the car out to use it.
 But he was drawn to the machine and its promise.
 So, after he retired, Hugh built himself a wood shop on his property and outfitted it with the tools he needed for the next chapter in his life.

-Hugh got started using the sort of woodworking kits that come with precut pieces, but after a couple of those, he figured he could work from scratch.
-Usually drawn to making furniture, Hugh often finds inspiration in the pages of the magazine Fine Woodworking.
+Several decades ago Hugh got started making furniture using kits that came with precut lumber, but after building his shop he began making furniture from plans – often with inspiration from the pages of the magazine Fine Woodworking.

 He earned his first Art Is Ageless win for a walnut table.
 It went on to be featured in one of the annual Art Is Ageless calendars — Hugh jokes he was “Mr. October.”